The name Peddar is rooted in the ancient Anglo-Saxon

 surnames like Peddar are characterized by many spelling variations

 .
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
-The variations of the name Peddar include Pedder, Peddar and others.
+The variations of the name Peddar include Pedder, Peddar, Pether and others.

 Early Notables of the Peddar family (pre 1700)

 More information is included under the topic Early Peddar Notables in all our PDF Extended History products